The Rise of Endometrial Cancer

 Obesity and Endometrial Cancer

 A number of cancers are associated with obesity, including endometrial cancer.
-In one study by American Institute for Cancer Research, for every increase of five BMI units, there was a 50% increase in risk of developing endometrial cancer.
+In one study by American Institute for Cancer Research, for every increase of five BMI units, there was a 50 percent increase in risk of developing endometrial cancer.
 In fact, obese and overweight women are two to four times as likely as normal-weight women to develop endometrial cancer, and extremely obese women are seven times more likely to develop this cancer.

 “The problem is not obesity as much as it is the issues that occur with that weight gain, such as high blood pressure, heart disease and stroke,” explains Director of Gynecologic Robotic Surgery at Northwestern Medicine Prentice Women’s Hospital, Edward J. Tanner III, MD.
 Tanner, who has lectured nationally and internationally on surgical innovations in gynecologic cancer, is also Chief of Gynecologic Oncology and a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 Obesity is also closely tied to hormonal changes, including estrogen levels.
 “Women who are overweight or obese have higher rates of circulating estrogen in their bloodstream.
 This estrogen stimulation can lead to the development of cancer,” says Dr. Tanner.